rexlManu/la-dpsmeter/README.md

 ### Third step: Configure and run the container

-This fork requires you to pull the code down, update the config.yml file, build the image locally, and run that local image.
+This fork requires you to pull the code, update the config.yml file, build the image locally, and run that local image.

-First, clone this repository so you have the code locally on the machine that will run the meter.
+First, clone the repository so you have the code locally on the machine that will run the meter:

 ```powershell
 git clone https://github.com/therealhumes/la-dpsmeter.git
 ```

-You now have to change the `p-cap-address` to the ip address of your main computer in the `config.yml` file located in the root directory.
+Second, change `p-cap-address` to the ip address of your main computer in the `config.yml` file in the root directory.

 You can find out your ip address by running `ipconfig` in a command prompt.
-It's your local lan address, not your public ip.
+It's your local lan address.

-Once done, make sure Docker is running (first step), then you can continue with building the docker image and running it from the la-dpsmeter directory.
+Third, make sure Docker is running (first step), then build the code into a Docker image and run the container locally:

 ```powershell
 cd la-dpsmeter